1. Government responsibility for heritage crafts

 3. Action to address the issues affecting the viability of heritage crafts

 The future viability of many crafts, and not just those which are most critically endangered, is affected by the issues highlighted in Section 5.
 While the specific measures needed will vary according to the individual craft, action must be taken to address the broader issues of the sector, particularly relating to training, recruitment, an ageing skilled workforce and market challenges.
 This would protect and promote the UK’s craft heritage and help businesses and communities to grow.

 It is recommended that further research is conducted into the critically endangered crafts through direct contact with practitioners to further understand the issues affecting them and to identify the specific requirements of each.
 Actions must then be taken to remove them from the critically endangered list.
 This will require different actions for each craft.

-5. Monitoring and review of the Radcliffe Red List of Endangered Crafts
+5. Monitoring and review of the Red List of Endangered Crafts

-It is recommended that the Radcliffe Red List of Endangered Crafts is monitored and a thorough review conducted every 3–5 years by repeating the research, and that funding be made available to do this.
+It is recommended that the Red List of Endangered Crafts is monitored and a thorough review conducted every 2-3 years by repeating the research, and that funding be made available to do this.
 The list of crafts compiled for this report and their status (currently viable, endangered, critically endangered or extinct) is not fixed.
-Craftspeople, craft organisations, heritage professionals, funding bodies and members of the public must continue to be encouraged to contribute information about the crafts and a mechanism needs to be put in place to facilitate this – although it is recommended that an alternative system to the wiki is found.
+Craftspeople, craft organisations, heritage professionals, funding bodies and members of the public must continue to be encouraged to contribute information about the crafts and a mechanism needs to be put in place to facilitate this.